yewstack/yew/docs/concepts/router.md

 }
 ```

-`Router` component takes that enum that defines the routes as its type parameter, finds the one whose path matches the
+The `Router` component takes the `Routable` enum as its type parameter, finds the first variant whose path matches the
 browser's current URL and passes it to the `render` callback.
-The callback returns the HTML which is to be rendered.
+The callback then decides what to render.
 In case no path is matched, the router navigates to the path with `not_found` attribute.
 If no route is specified,
 nothing is rendered, and a message is logged to console stating that no route was matched.